quaife/FDV_Data/README.md

 If this code is used in your research or publications, please cite the following reference to acknowledge the original work:

-Sagel, D., & Quaife, B. (2024).
-Fire dynamic vision: Image segmentation and tracking for multi-scale fire and plume behavior. arXiv. https://arxiv.org/abs/2408.08984
+Sagel, D., & Quaife, B. (2025).
+Fire dynamic vision: Image segmentation and tracking for multi-scale fire and plume behavior.
+Environmental Modelling & Software, 185, 106286.

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE.txt) file for the full text.